 VPS (Virtual Private Servers), as a hosting option, sit between shared hosting and dedicated servers in the overall hierarchy of website hosting.
 However, while they share a lot of features with dedicated servers, their prices tend to be much lower, almost in line with shared hosting.

 So it isn’t surprising that they are the preferred option for those who are not afraid to get dirty with code and OS updates.
 VPS, as you might guess, is not for novices, but will provide a far more scalable platform if you want to develop a website or a service that will gain significant traction or attract significant traffic quickly.

-We’ve listed the best VPS deals on the market in this article with something for everyone, whether you need unmanaged or not.
+We’ve listed the best cheap VPS deals on the market in this article with something for everyone, whether you need unmanaged or not.
 If you’ve found something better and worthy of inclusion, please do get in touch with us.

 The best cheap VPS hosting deals are:

 Starting from only $5.17 per month with no gimmicks, you will be very hard pressed to find a cheaper VPS deal with managed hosting.
 Hostwinds doesn't do half measures when it comes to VPS and while you will be able to get more cores elsewhere, Hostwinds' offer feels more balance.

 You get one core, 1GB of RAM, 30GB SSD storage space, 1TB bandwidth with a 1Gbps port (which allow for burstable traffic) plus 99.9999% uptime guarantee, the highest we've ever seen at this price, which translates into a maximum downtime of 31.56 seconds.

 You do get root access and a huge choice of Linux distros (and versions).
 Unlike some cheaper competitors, you do not have to pay for a few essential things (WordPress daily backups and cPanel) and you still can enjoy free website transfers, and a long 60-day money back warranty.